-The Laser Spectroscopy and Gas Dynamics Laboratory conducts research driven by applications in propulsion and energy, with extensions to health and environment.
+The laboratory conducts research driven by applications in propulsion and energy, with extensions to health and environment.
 Lab activities are united by a core focus in experimental thermofluids and applied spectroscopy.
 Projects commonly span fundamental spectroscopy science to design and deployment of prototype sensors to investigate dynamic flow-fields.